leahchoi/budgety/README.md

 # Budgety
-> A responsive eCommerce food delivery service website.
+> A budget application where you can track your incomes and expenses.

 ## Technologies used:
 - HTML5